-If the temperature sensor for the building circuit outlet, environment circuit inlet or environment circuit outlet fails, the product continues to run with replacement values.
-Active cooling mode is no longer possible.
+If the temperature sensors for the building circuit outlet, environment circuit inlet or environment circuit outlet fail, the product continues to run with replacement values.

-To determine which component is defective, read the fault memory. (→ Section 11.3)
+► To determine which component is defective, read the fault memory. (→ Section 11.3)

 If a fault message is present, the product remains in comfort protection mode after it is reset.
 After the product is reset, the fault message is displayed first before the message Limp home mode (comfort protection) appears again.